cmendible/golang-for-csharp-developers/01-hello-world/README.md

 namespace HelloWorld
 ```

-IMPORTANT: Why the namespace is go is main? go requires that a package "main" and a function "main" exists, in order to execute a program.
+IMPORTANT: Why is the namespace in go: main? go requires that a package "main" and a function "main" exists, in order to execute a program.
 Hence the difference between examples

 ## Import is Using